ga-wdi-boston/wdi_2_ruby_sql_lab_hogwarts/README.md

 ## Step 2: Classes

 Create Ruby classes for the three main concepts listed in Step 1, and allow them to be initialized with the listed attributes.
-Additionally, create a "container" class called School to hold a list of houses and a list of spells.
+Additionally, create a "container" class called School.

+* The school has a list of houses and a list of spells.
-Add the following CRUD behaviors to your classes:

-* Houses maintain a list of their students, and students hold a reference to the house they belong to.
+* Houses have a list of their students, and students hold a reference to the house they belong to.
+* Students have a list of their "known spells", and spells have a list of students who know them.

+There does not (yet) need to be a way to manipulate these lists of objects, other than using the built-in Ruby methods to alter them directly.

+## Step 3: Data

 * Students can only be added to a house through a method that checks whether they are at least 10 years old, and throws an error otherwise.
 If the student is added, they have their year set to 1 and their admission date set to the current date.
-* Students maintain a list of their "known spells", and spells maintain a list of students who know them.
 * Students have a method that allows them to practice a specific spell.
 If they don't already know the spell, it becomes part of their "known spells" and starts at 0% proficiency.
 If the spell is already known, its proficiency increases by 1%.

-Aside from the student-adding and spell-practicing methods above, there does not (yet) need to be any other way to manipulate the various lists of objects.
-Houses and spells can be added to the School by simply shoveling them in.
-Use `.dup` to prevent the other lists from being altered directly.